karloscarweber/KonaScript/README.md

 	-- > Tim
 ```

-A generic cunstructor function could figure out whats a member value, and what's a function.
+A generic constructor function could figure out whats a member value, and what's a function.
 Even for dictionaries.
 I mean it would be pretty cool to make a class, then query the class with `each`. or to redefine the each function for an array, but just for that ONE array that you've got, simply by setting a key during it's construction.

 ## Another Galaxy brain idea
 What if we take a feather out of Ruby's hat, but go one step further.
 What if, within the body of a builder, we can redefine the syntax for postfix and prefix operators, and what happens with them.
-I'm thinking `name = "Jim"` being redefined  to `name=("Jim")`, which is something that Ruby does, and the `name=` function is dynamically set.
-Ruby translates the syntax when it's add.
+I'm thinking `name = "Jim"` being redefined  to `["name="]("Jim")`, which is something that Ruby does, and the `name=` function is dynamically set.
+Ruby translates the syntax when it's added.
 What if we could do a little more than redefine getters and setters, but redefine prefix and postfix actions too?

 ```lua
 	Tools = {